country-bumpkin-software/unit-testing-struddle-fest/docs/pull_request_template.md

-##Quick Summary
+## Quick Summary

+---

-##In depth explaination of the problem this PR is addressing
+## In depth explaination of the problem this PR is addressing
+---

-##Description of code that has been implemented
+## Description of code that has been implemented

+---

-##How to validate these changes
+## How to validate these changes

+---